TheMaster-2/EthicalHackingWriteUps/index.md

 I had to change Network cards to NAT, also for some reason this VM was dual honed, however, this is not relevant.

-Nnce VM booted, I had to log in and run (creds are provided in a text file byt TCM)
+When the VM booted, I had to log in and run DHclient (creds are provided in a text file byt TCM)
 ```markdown
 DHClient
 ```